 Free Guide to Northwest Camping

 Campground Description: This Washington State Park is owned by the US Army Corps of Engineers and operated by the State of Washington.
-The park offers a total of 3,338-acres with 7,500 feet of freshwater shoreline on the Columbia River.
+Columbia Hills State Park offers a total of 3,338-acres with 7,500 feet of freshwater shoreline on the Columbia River.
 Within the park is Horsethief Lake, the RV campground and the tent campground, a day use area and a special display of numerous petroglyphs (Indian rock art).
-Two boat launches are available as is a fish cleaning station.
-Several hiking trails are available and rock climbing is a popular activity on the basalt bluffs to the West of the park.
-The city of The Dalles is only 6 miles Southwest of Horsethief Lake State Park.
+Two boat launches are available at Columbia Hills State Park as is a fish cleaning station.
+Several hiking trails are available and rock climbing is a popular activity on the basalt bluffs to the West of Columbia Hills State Park.
+The city of The Dalles is only 6 miles Southwest of Columbia Hills State Park.
 The Dalles offers many good restaurants as well as many shopping opportunities.
 The park is open April through October.
 Reservations are not available.
 All campsites are on a first come first served basis.